hbeni/fgcom-mumble/README.md

 - **Enhanced Vehicle Support**: Added support for boats, ships, military vehicles, and amateur radio operators
 - **Organized Documentation**: Restructured documentation with proper file organization

-**⚠️ KNOWN ISSUE**: Currently the antenna radiation patterns are not generated properly!
-The pattern generation script is not correctly creating patterns at multiple altitudes for aircraft.
+**✅ PATTERN GENERATION FIXED**: The antenna radiation pattern generation system has been updated and is now working correctly.
+The scripts now use `.nec` files exclusively and include working aircraft patterns with proper altitude handling.

 Documentation
 =============